dodona-edu/judge-html/docs/pages/custom-checks.md

 ### Between [min, max] checks passed

-This example shows a Check that makes sure at least `minimum` Checks pass, and at most `maximum`.
+This example shows a check that makes sure at least `minimum` and at most `maximum` checks pass.

 ```python
 from bs4 import BeautifulSoup